fhollenbach/course_page209/pages/syllabus.md

 ### Week 1

-#### Monday, August 28th
+#### Monday, August 28th:  What are we doing in this class?
 - Read Syllabus
-- Think of Introduction
+- Think of introduction of yourself
 - Buy book
 - Buy calculator
-- What is R?
-What are we doing in this class?

 #### Wednesday, August 30st: Questions & Models
 - Review notes on Questions & Models prior to class